iterative/dvc.org/content/docs/command-reference/exp/run.md

 ## Checkpoints

-To track successive steps in a longer or deeper <abbr>experiment</abbr>, you can register checkpoints from your code (similar to a logger).
+To track successive steps in a longer or deeper <abbr>experiment</abbr>, you can register checkpoints from your code.
 Each `dvc exp run` will resume from the last checkpoint.

 First, mark at least stage <abbr>output</abbr> with `checkpoint: true` in